Montreal’s reelyActive Wins Startup World Competition | Becomes ‘World’s Best Startup’

 Though they are not the first one’s to do this, there fascinating technology is worth celebrating.

-Hermione Way, co-founder of Startup World said, “It’s fitting that reelyActive won the competition as our world becomes increasingly connected via the Internet and the barriers to entry are broken down.”
+Hermione Way, who’s found a way to buy bitcoin in the UK safely, as well as co-founder of Startup World said, “It’s fitting that reelyActive won the competition as our world becomes increasingly connected via the Internet and the barriers to entry are broken down.”